 Mary Mullineux (American, 1875-1965)

-Mullineux was a member of the Philadelphia Print Club, the Plastic Club and, in 1939, was a cofounder of the American Color Print Society, which is also in Philadelphia.
-She served its secretary and honorary president.
+Mullineux was a member of the Philadelphia Print Club, and the Plastic Club, and, in 1939, was a cofounder of the American Color Print Society, which is also in Philadelphia.
+She served as its secretary and honorary president.
 In 1949, Mullineux was voted an Honorary Life Member of the Rehoboth League.

 ‘A Crowded Beach’ is in the Smithsonian American Art Museum with the title Blue Beach.